German Battleships, Part One

 An early proposal for the Bayern class would have fitted them with triple turrets bearing 13.8-inch (350mm) guns, a weapon retained for the Mackensen class battle cruisers but replaced in the battleship with dual turrets carrying the larger gun.
 German engineers visited the Austrian battleship Viribus Unitis, which carried triple turrets for her 12-inch guns, and came away unimpressed.
 The turret design required overly large openings in the armored deck, they argued, and a single hit or mechanical fault could render three guns inoperable rather than just two.

 Admiral Georg von Müller, the head of Tirpitz’s committee, raised an uncomfortable issue, what became known as the Typenfrage, the “Type Question.”
-Germany had to date build both Linienschiffe (“ships of the line,” or battleships) and Grosser Kreuzer (“Large Cruisers,” used to designate what other nations termed protected cruisers, armored cruisers and battle cruisers).
+Germany had to date built both Linienschiffe (“ships of the line,” or battleships) and Grosser Kreuzer (“Great Cruisers,” used to designate what other nations termed protected cruisers, armored cruisers and battle cruisers).
 The most recent designs for battleships and battle cruisers had already begun to converge, with the most recently-designed battle cruisers having cruiser speeds yet the protection and armament to stand in the line of battle with the dreadnoughts.
 This raised a potent political issue, as Tirpitz had secured separate funding lines for battleships and cruisers in Germany’s Naval Laws and did not wish to upset this procedure.

 That became less of a problem when Tirpitz was forcibly retired in March, allowing Müller to propose merging the two types into a single ship design, the Linienschiffskreuzer.
-This battleship-cruiser would have the speed of a battle cruiser, the protection of a battleship, the range to serve on overseas stations and a main armament capable of delivering “drumfire” – a terms borrowed from current Army artillery practice, what later generations of naval thinkers would call “saturation fire.”
+This battleship-cruiser would have the speed of a battle cruiser, the protection of a battleship, the range to serve on overseas stations and a main armament capable of delivering “drumfire” – a term borrowed from current Army artillery practice, what later generations of naval thinkers would call “saturation fire.”

 For the first designs it would study, the committee requested a fast-battleship version of the Bayern design.
 The Construction Bureau duly handed over six design sketches on 19 April 1916: three for battleships, and three for battle cruisers.
 These went not only to the committee, but following normal practice to Kaiser Wilhelm II as well.